akveo/react-native-ui-kitten/docs/src/articles/guides/getting-started.md

 export default App;
 ```

 That's it.
 UI Kitten is ready now.
-Next, you might be interested in [configuring Icon packages](guides/icon-packages).
+Next, you might be interested in [branding](guides/branding) the application with Eva Design System.